 And yet!
 This power of being able to perceive differences, that is, to create illusions, is a fundamental necessity in order that individual self-consciousness may be manifested.
 Otherwise all would be undiffused substance, unperceived by anyone, in effect, without existence, having subsistence only!
 You will avoid any confusion that you may be experiencing right now if you remember: manifestation is simply the way the One Identity appears to Itself.

-The instrument of Its self-perception is the faculty of self-consciousness in humans.
+The instrument of Its self-perception is the faculty of the self-conscious mind in humans.
 This semblance of division are the two natures of the One.
 The nature that directs is the Magician, found at the Center of “Above”, and the recipient nature that creates is the High Priestess, found at the center of “Below”.
 And they are equally important.

 This ability to discriminate is most valuable when man can perceive the difference between the real and the unreal.
-He moves from the dream of sense to the inner knowledge of his true nature.
+He moves from the dream of outer sense to the inner knowledge of his true nature.
+His inner spiritual senses are fully active.
 He sees all is connected while living in a world of amazing diversity.
-He realizes that to make any change in his environment, that change must be made by his conscious awareness of Within.
-Here he functions as the Magician, acknowledging his Source of Power comes from within, not the sense-based unreality, and thereby creates a new world around himself.
+He realizes that to make any change in his body and his environment, that change must be made by his conscious awareness of Within.
+Here he functions as the Magician, acknowledging his Source of Power comes from within, not the outer sense-based unreality, and thereby creates a new world around himself.
 How this new world manifests is taken care of by the High Priestess.

 Our next stop is The Star.
-The Hebrew letter Tzaddi attributed to the Star card means fish hook, or the agency used to solve problems.
-It is also a means for discovering secrets, and revelation.
-This agency is meditation.
+The Hebrew letter Tzaddi attributed to the Star card means fish hook.
+A fish hook on this card is the designation, or agency, used to solve problems.
+It is also a means for discovering secrets, and receive revelation.
+This fish hook is a symbol for meditation.
 Patanjali defines meditation as “an unbroken flow of knowledge in a particular object.”
 The card’s number 17 consists of two digits 1 and 7.
 The power expressed is number 7, and number 1 is the agency through which that power is manifested.
 In Tarot the number 7 refers to the Chariot, meaning the receptivity that is indispensable for success in meditation.
 Remember, personality is a vehicle for the Life Force.
-Man is the transformer of his environment according to his perception of reality.
+Mankind is the transformer of his environment, but only according to his perception of reality.